data-dot-all/dataall/documentation/userguide/docs/metadata_forms.md

 # **Metadata Forms**

-**Concepts**
+**Introduction**

-Metadata forms allow users to add structured contextual information to various entities in the Data.all platform.
+Metadata forms allow users to add structured contextual information to various entities in the data.all platform.
 By creating and attaching metadata forms, user can standardize and enrich metadata in a customizable way.

 Metadata forms serve several key purposes: